Studio Policy

 Tuition

-Tuition is based on a yearly cycle that consists of 44 lessons per studio year (September - August).
-Tuition for the upcoming month of lessons is due the first week of each month, and a late fee of $10 will be charged for payments received after the 10th of the month.
-A $30 fee is charged for returned checks.
-With the exception of July, studio holidays do not affect monthly tuition.
-No tuition is due in July, unless the student chooses to purchase lessons at the single-lesson rate.
+Tuition for the upcoming month of lessons is due the first week of each month.
+A late fee of $10 will be charged for payments received after the 10th of the month, and a $30 fee will be charged for returned checks.
 If a lesson is missed or cancelled, tuition will not be refunded or credited toward regularly scheduled lessons.
-Makeup classes are available for eligible students.
-Tuition rates may be adjusted at the beginning of the year.
-Cash, checks, PayPal (naomistoodley@gmail.com), and Venmo (@nhstoodley) are accepted.
+Tuition rates may be adjusted at the beginning of the studio year.
+Cash, checks, PayPal (@naomistoodley), and Venmo (@naomistoodley) are accepted.

 Makeups and Cancellations